movestore/Point-Cluster-Detection/README.md

 n.locs:				number of locations forming the cluster to which this location belongs

+n.revs: 			number of revisits of cluster (i.e. number of times individuals leave cluster and come back, summed over all individuals that use the cluster

 ### Parameters
 `meth`: Method to cluster points, either `buff` or `hclust`.
 See details above in Documentation.
 Default `buff`.